jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Observation-VitalSigns-BodyWeight.page.md

 ### Overview
 The [Observation VitalSigns BodyWeight](https://www.hl7.org/fhir/r4/observation.html) resource contains additional support for recording body weight vital signs for clinical observations.

-The {{page-title}} profile is is derived from the {{pagelink:DataStandardsWales-Observation-VitalSigns, text: Data Standards Wales Observation - Vital Signs Profile}}.
+The {{page-title}} profile is derived from the {{pagelink:DataStandardsWales-Observation-VitalSigns, text: Data Standards Wales Observation - Vital Signs Profile}}.
 It defines additional rules for use when the observation is a body weight measurement.
+It has drawn on UK Core – Observation – Body Weight v1.0.0 which is not yet included in a balloted release, for guidance on specific content and constraints for use when the observation is a Weight measurement.

 A direct link to the Data Standards Wales asset can be accessed here - {{link:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-Observation-VitalSigns-BodyWeight}}